tonethar/IGME-230-GDD-2017-Fall/notes/HW-life.md

 - #5 above - call our `loop()` method and pass in the current time.
 - #6 above
     - At the top of `loop()`, we schedule another call to `loop` using `requestAnimationFrame` - this will usually call the passed in function in about 1/60th of a second.
 Here are the docs for that method: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame
-    - we calculate if at least 1/12th of a second has passed, if so, we go ahead and upadte the life simulation and draw it
+    - we calculate if at least 1/12th of a second has passed, if so, we go ahead and update the life simulation and draw it
 - #7 above - loop through our grid of elements and then update their state with the state of `lifeworld.world`